mattmalec/Pterodactyl4J/README.md

 It provides lazy request handling by offering asynchronous [callbacks](https://ci.mattmalec.com/job/Pterodactyl4J/javadoc/com/mattmalec/pterodactyl4j/PteroAction.html#executeAsync(java.util.function.Consumer)) and [synchronous](https://ci.mattmalec.com/job/Pterodactyl4J/javadoc/com/mattmalec/pterodactyl4j/PteroAction.html#execute()) execution.

-This provides the user with a variety of patterns to use when making a request.
+This gives the user with a variety of patterns to use when making a request.
 The recommended approach is to use the asynchronous methods whenever possible.

 The interface also supports several operators to improve quality of life: